|Scissors with blades over 6cm from fulcrum||Razor blades|

 You may take on board liquid items of any size that are purchased after the security check in the departure lounge.
 Most duty free or similar purchases will be given to you in a special sealed bag - do not open this bag until you have reached your final destination.
 You should also retain your proof of purchase throughout your journey as you may be required to show it at a transfer point.

 **Please note restrictions apply to duty free purchases made on return journeys where passengers change flights at an EU airport.
-These are explained in detail on the Department for Transport's website.
+These are explained in detail on the UK Border Agency's website.

 Wrapped Christmas presents are not exempt from the current aviation security measures, and are subject to searching and screening measures by airport security staff when flying from the UK.
 It is possible that passengers may be asked to unwrap any presents by security staff at the airport before their journey.
 Therefore, passengers should travel with any presents unwrapped.